jonlpersson/ed-latimore/site/_posts/2023-08-16-why-you-want-revenge-and-why-you-shouldn-t-get-it.md

 In the absence of laws and formal justice systems, our ancestors relied on the threat of retaliation to maintain social harmony and address acts of unfairness.

 Incentives are powerful.
-In theory, an eye for an eye makes everyone blind, but in reality, it makes everyone act right because no one wants to lose those their eyesight
+In theory, an eye for an eye makes everyone blind, but in reality, it makes everyone act right because no one wants to lose their eyesight

 ## The Long-Term Consequences of Revenge